newrelic/terraform-provider-newrelic/website/docs/d/synthetics_monitor_location.html.markdown

 # Data Source: newrelic\_synthetics\_monitor

-Use this data source to get information about a specific Synthetics monitor location in New Relic that already exist.
+Use this data source to get information about a specific Synthetics monitor location in New Relic that already exists.

 ## Example Usage